Safe Water Bath Canned Roasted Tomato Sauce

 Is This Canned Tomato Sauce Safe?

-Good for you for questioning - we should definitely educate ourselves when it comes to feeding our families.
+Good for you for questioning – we should definitely understand what we feeding ourselves and our families.

 Here’s the deal: I searched and searched and couldn’t find any roasted tomato sauce recipe that was safe for canning tomato sauce in a water bath canner.